 Aquinas College is committed to maintaining an environment in which all students, staff and faculty are treated with dignity and respect, as created in the image and likeness of God.
-Sexual misconduct in all forms violates the sanctity of the human body, mind, and spirit and will not be tolerated within our community.
-Indeed, sexual misconduct is a serious violation of the standards of conduct for Aquinas College, and some forms of sexual misconduct violate both civil and criminal law.
-Students at Aquinas College are responsible for being familiar with and abiding by the standards of conduct set forth herein.
+Sexual misconduct in all forms violates the sanctity of the human body, mind, and spirit and will not be tolerated within the Aquinas College community.
+Sexual misconduct is a serious violation of the standards of conduct for Aquinas College, and some forms of sexual misconduct violate both civil and criminal law.